 - F. Revocation of building permit.
 The Selectmen or duly authorized Building Inspector may suspend or revoke any building permit upon determining that the work or project in process is not in conformity with the permit as granted or is otherwise in violation of the terms of this chapter.
-In event of such suspension or revocation of a building permit, the work or project concerned shall immediately cease or legal action to enforce such cessation shall forthwith be taken by the Selectmen or duly authorized Building Inspector. - G. The Zoning Board of Adjustment shall serve as the Building Code Board of Appeals - H. A building permit for a building, structure, alteration or proposed land use or otherwise shall become void if the work is not substantially started and completed with all reasonable due diligence within 2 years.
+In event of such suspension or revocation of a building permit, the work or project concerned shall immediately cease or legal action to enforce such cessation shall forthwith be taken by the Selectmen or duly authorized Building Inspector. - G. The Zoning Board of Adjustment shall serve as the Building Code Board of Appeals - H. A building permit for a building, structure, alteration or proposed land use or otherwise shall become void if the work is not substantially started and completed with all reasonable due diligence within 1 year.
 For new buildings, the commencement of work shall be considered to be the completion of the foundation. - I. Renewal of building permit.
-A building permit under which work has commenced may be renewed for an additional year for a renewal fee to be established by the Selectmen as per Subsection B above. - 4.J.
-Procedure for Approval of Building Permits in the Historic District shall be per the requirements in RSA 676:8-9 See also Article XV of the town of Hillsborough Zoning Ordinance.
+A building permit under which work has commenced may be renewed for an additional year for a renewal fee to be established by the Selectmen as per Subsection B above. - J. Procedure for Approval of Building Permits in the Historic District shall be per the requirements in RSA 676:8-9 See also Article XV of the town of Hillsborough Zoning Ordinance.
+Adopted ATM 3-10-2020 - K. Temporary Use of Manufactured Housing: - 1.
+In the event of a catastrophe rendering an existing dwelling unusable, a manufactured home may be temporarily allowed on an occupied or unoccupied lot in all zones for a period not to exceed 12months, to allow for repair or rebuilding of a dwelling, provided that safe and adequate sewage and a safe water supply can be provided and that a valid building permit has been issued. - 2.
+During the period of construction of a new home, a manufactured home may be temporarily allowed on the lot for a period not to exceed twelve (12) months, provided that safe and adequate sewage and a safe water supply can be provided and that a valid building permit has been issued.